awsdocs/aws-glue-developer-guide/doc_source/about-triggers.md

 When *fired*, a trigger can start specified jobs and crawlers\.
 A trigger fires on demand, based on a schedule, or based on a combination of events\.

+**Note**
+Only two crawlers can be activated by a single trigger\.
+If you want to crawl multiple data stores, use multiple sources for each crawler instead of running multiple crawlers simultaneously\.

 A trigger can exist in one of several states\.
 A trigger is either `CREATED`, `ACTIVATED`, or `DEACTIVATED`\.
 There are also transitional states, such as `ACTIVATING`\.
 To temporarily stop a trigger from firing, you can deactivate it\.
 You can then reactivate it later\.

 There are three types of triggers: